SophieH93/myCookbook/README.md

 I will need to **research** the best way to create this feature that's also easy for the user to create an account and properly hash the password when it's stored into the database.

-* **Implementation-** Import session and bcrypt was required to handle the request.
+* **Implementation-** **Import session and bcrypt** was required to handle the request.
 The code checks that the passwords entered match to avoid any typos and then checks if the username entered already exists in the database.

-* **Testing** - I created few accounts to check what values are passed and stored in the database and that the passwords match and used [bcrypt](https://pypi.org/project/bcrypt/) for password hashing.
+* **Testing** - I created a few accounts to check what values are passed and stored in the database and that the passwords match and used [bcrypt](https://pypi.org/project/bcrypt/) for password hashing.
 To achieve this I followed [pretty printed Youtube viedo](https://www.youtube.com/watch?v=vVx1737auSE) to create the Registration form.

 * **Result-** This tests passed and the user's username and passwords are stored in the MongoBD database.
-A flash message will appear if the username already exists and if the user's password do no match a alert appears to advise the user the password do not match.
+A **flash message** will appear if the username already exists and if the user's password do no match a alert appears to advise the user the password do not match.

 ## **Login to Account:**